 At the end of the day, this method that acts on the principle of ‘praise in public’ is an age-old tried and tested implementation that should be in everyone’s ‘marketing’ strategy to push for training plans.

-Leverage Mediums of Communication
+Leverage Mediums of Communication as Enablers of Training

 Since social media infiltrated all aspects of our everyday lives, everybody believed that information has to be disseminated online.